Sidharthtech/Sidharthtech/README.md

 I'm a tech enthusiast who is always eager to learn new things.
 From building web applications to exploring the world of cybersecurity, I love diving deep into technology and solving real-world problems.

 - 🌱 Currently learning: **Advanced cybersecurity concepts and modern web frameworks**
-- 🕹️ Fun facts: **I’m an animal lover, a passionate gamer, and always up for a coding challenge!**
+- 🕹️ Fun facts: **I’m an animal lover, a passionate gamer and always up for a coding challenge!**

 ---